imcatag/project-tetr/README.md

 Bot speed under 50ms is experimental and not guaranteed to work.
 The faster the speed, the higher the odds something will go wrong.

 For ideal visuals, use a 16:9 resolution.

+The game has absolutely no authority.
+It will accept move 0 every time, will not question whether that move is obstructed, unreachable or if it is or not a spin.